 '''

-class ppb.events.SceneStopped(scene: Scene = None)
+class ppb.events.SceneStopped(scene: ppb.scenes.BaseScene = None)

 '''

 A scene is being stopped and will no longer be available.

 This is delivered to a scene and it's objects when a StopScene or ReplaceScene event is sent to the engine.